-You’ve landed an interview.
+You’ve landed a job interview at Qumulo.
 So now what?

 We rely on an interviewing framework that helps us assess each candidates’ technical and leadership skills.
 The framework also focuses on enabling each candidate to show off their best qualities and learn a lot about Qumulo, our culture, our product and a lot more.
 For engineering candidates, here’s what you can expect on an interviewing loop.